solar-ml/aws-emr-msk/proposed_solution.md

 1. First script `ingest_data.py` is submitted to Spark at EMR.
 It reads data from Kafka topic for 24 hours of the previous day into PySpark.
 For this, we use the `startingTimestamp` and `endingTimestamp` consumer parameters to filter the required timestamps.

-2. Next, we apply the Continuous Wavelet Transform (CWT) using the Morlet mother wavelet with a scale of 64, and then stack the 2D scalograms like channels of a colour image, making them suitable for feeding into a CNN with LeNet-5 architecture for 64x64 images.
+2. Next, we apply the Continuous Wavelet Transform (CWT) using the Morlet mother wavelet with a scale of 64, and then stack the 2D scalograms like channels of a color image, making them suitable for feeding into a CNN with LeNet-5 architecture for 64x64 images.

-3. Next, we normalise and save the processed data in Parquet format to the S3 silver (staging) bucket.
+3. Next, we normalize and save the processed data in Parquet format to the S3 silver (staging) bucket.

 4. Second script in pipeline `predict_fault.py` loads parquet file, feeds into pre-trained LeNet, gets its prediction classes, appends classes as extra column and stores result in gold S3 bucket.